TabbycatDebate/tabbycat/docs/installation/local.rst

 Can I run an internet-accessible website from a local installation?
 -------------------------------------------------------------------

 Probably not.
 Even if you disable your firewall, chances are your home router (or university router) will block any connections from the outside world to you.
 Even if you can though, **you really shouldn't**.
 The local installation uses the *Django development server*, which is a lightweight server designed for developers.
 Specifically, Django **does not test the security of its development server** in the way that proper web servers do.
 That is: It's a security risk to run a local installation as an internet-accessible site.
-Don't do it. [[Install Tabbycat on Heroku|installing on Heroku]] instead.
+Don't do it. `Install Tabbycat on Heroku <install-heroku>`_ instead.

 Alternatively, if you have a background in web development, you might choose to install Tabbycat on your own production server.
 It's a Django project, so any means of supporting Django projects should work fine.